AjinkyaGhadge/ajinkyaghadge.github.io/_pages/about.md

 last_modified_at: 2020-01-03T15:46:43-04:00
 toc: true
 ---
-## Summary
+## Education

 I am a Graduate student at the College of Computing and Informatics, University of Massachussets-Amherst.
 I've taken courses focusing on Software Development and Data Science.
-I am enrolled to the Data Science Track of the CS program.
-I have worked for two-years, before starting my graduate studies.
-Please do check the projects that I've worked on recently in the projects section of my website.
+Some of the more notable are Operating Systems Design and Implenetation, Machine Learning, Database design and development, Machine learning in the Real World.
+I have worked for three-years, before starting my graduate studies.
+Do check the projects that I've worked on recently in the projects section of my website.

 ## Work Experience

-I worked as a Software Engineer at Persistent Systems.
-I worked closely with a ForEx Company supporting their high-volume transactional system and developing/maintaining the backend services.
+I worked as a Software Engineer at [Persistent Systems](https://www.persistent.com/media/press-releases/q1-fy19-results/).
+I worked closely with a ForEx Company developing their high-volume transactional system and maintaining the backend services.
+I worked primarily in Java, but also wrote boiler plate code in Perl, Python.
+One of the more interesting tasks was to prototype and demonstrate a test driven development system to our team, which was highly appreciated.
+I designed and developed the DevOps pipeline.
+I used Jenkins for orchestration, Apache Maven as the dependency manager, and several frameworks like restassured, selenium, apppium to work with the software engineers in test.
+I also used Jnit, Git for triggering the pipeline from the developers side.
+I have also worked on updating software componenets within large legacy softwares to improve fault tolerance, performance and maintainability.

-I also worked at Research Centre Imarat( part of Defense Research and Development Organization), as a Software Developer in a research project on a contractual basis.
-Despite the contractual nature, my motivation to work in applied research and serve my country made me sign up for the position.
-I wore multiple-hats, and worked on creation of datasets( annotation, compression, cleaning), creating machine learning models and maintaining workstation systems for development.
-I also worked to build software componenets for teams working on embedded platforms for data collection and machine learning inferencing.
+I worked as a Freelance Software Developer and have worked for several clients.
+One of the most notable is Research Centre Imarat, where I worked in developing the machine learning pipeline and software development.
+I wore multiple-hats, and worked on creation of datasets( annotation, compression, cleaning), maintaining high-performance server systems used for running machine learning workloads.
+I also worked to build software componenets for teams working on Nvidia Jetson TX2 platform for data collection and achieving real-time machine learning inferencing.

+My choices have been unconventional, but I have gained a lot of experience working on diverse and challenging projects.

+Feel free to contact me at [aghadge@umass.edu](mailto:aghadge@umass.edu) if you want to hire me or simply know more about my work experience!

 ## More about me!

 Often, I like to work on some personal projects, often building things from first principles.
 When lost in deep-though I write poetry(in Hindi and English), some of which you can find on my [medium blog - WriterInMe](https://medium.com/writerinme/).
-I am game for a jamming session once in a while as a vocalist or a guitarist, and have put a few of my songs on [soundcloud](https://soundcloud.com/ajinkya-ghadge-785378563).
+I am game for a jamming session once in a while as a vocalist and a guitarist(well just play da!), and have put a few of my song covers on [soundcloud](https://soundcloud.com/ajinkya-ghadge-785378563).
 To keep in shape, I do run, I like smaller but intense runs of 5-10k([follow me on Strava!](https://www.strava.com/athletes/22013803)) and High-Intensity Interval Training.